cloudmailin/docs.cloudmailin.com/content/receiving_email/store-email-attachments-in-s3-azure-google-storage.md

 * [Microsoft Azure Blob Storage]
 * [Google Cloud Platform Cloud Storage]

+> Bucket names are now forced to DNS-safe form (lower-case letters, digits,
+> hyphens).
+S3 no longer accepts underscores and GCS buckets with underscores
+> break TLS-based hostname access, CloudMailin no longer supports underscores in
+> bucket names.

 ## Why send email attachments to Cloud Storage?

 When a large attachment, or multiple attachments, are included within an email